mosaic-data-model/mosaic-specification/doc/source/data_model.rst

   .. _mosaic-universe-symmetry:

-  - a (possibly empty) list of symmetry transformation.
+  - a (possibly empty) set of symmetry transformation.
 Each symmetry transformation is defined by a rotation matrix and a translation vector.
 The full system consists of the explicitly represented atoms and molecules plus their images obtained by applying all the